interstar/cardigan-bay/bedrock/HackerOnBoarding.md

 But *also* look at `resources/gql_schema.edn` for enums related to graphql communication between client and server

-Cards that are not Markdown or raw-text are usually represented with their type, and a small map in EDN format, with the required parameters.
+Cards that are not Markdown or raw-text are usually written with their type, and a small map in [EDN](https://github.com/edn-format/edn) format of the required parameters.
+EDN is similar to JSON but (IMHO) slightly more elegant and expressive.

 ----

 **GraphQL Schema**

 Is in `resources/gql_schema.edn`.
 We're using graphql (via lacinia) for most communication between client and server.
-(Not all, for example card-move isn't yet).
+(Not all, eg. card-move isn't yet).
 But eventually we should be doing all the things that it makes sense to do with gql with it.

 ----